Tabletop Game / Red Dragon Inn

 - Hulk Speak: Gog, as reflected in the titles of some of his cards (e.g. "Gog not think so!" instead of the usual "I don't think so!").

-- Justified in the Red Dragon Inn Guide to Inns and Taverns - it's a tradition called 'drinking the board'.
+- I Drank What?: In Red Dragon Inn, there's a tradition called 'drinking the board'.
 The adventurers all pay a gold for a round of drinks, and when it's their turn, they get whatever drink is up next on the big board in the kitchen.
-These include things like dirty dishwater, elven wine with a chaser of elven wine with a chaser of elven wine with a chaser of ale, and coffee.
+The problem is, aside from actual drinks (sometimes capable of causing severe inebriation), they also serve things like dishwater (as in, the leftover water after one washes dishes).

-- Karma Meter: Serena's Piety Meter, which changes or is changed by the effects of her cards depending on how high her piety is.
+- Karma Meter: Serena's Piety Meter, which changes or is changed by the effects of her cards.

 - Killer Rabbit: